 The U.S. military faces a mental health crisis of historic proportions.
 Thank You for Your Service takes aim at our superficial understanding of war trauma and the failed policies that have resulted.
 Director Tom Donahue interweaves the stories of four Iraq War veterans with candid interviews of top military and civilian leaders.
 Observing the systemic neglect, the film argues for significant internal change and offers a roadmap of hope.

 Beyond Glory is adapted from Larry Smith’s stirring book and presents the stories of eight veterans from World War II, Korea, and Vietnam, rendering first-hand accounts of valor which resulted in the nation’s highest military award, the Medal of Honor.
 As a tribute to fallen soldiers, Stephen Lang performed the show on military bases, and gave a command performance on the floor of Congress.
-Lang is most familiar to audiences as the vile Colonel Quaritch in Avatar.
+Lang is most familiar to audiences as Colonel Quaritch in Avatar.

 Comedy?
 We got that.
 Drama?
 We got that.
 Music?
 We got that too.
 The only thing that’s missing is YOU.
 Feel like VIP as you enter dressed to impress at our red carpet award ceremony.
 Stay for drinks, free food, and entertainment from guitarist Dani Figeroua followed by the screening of The Fog, The Long Way Back, Stand, and Naptown Funk.
 This exclusive event is sponsored by Hardwire LLC, American Heroes Channel and Geico Military.

-Tango On The Balcony, Embedded, Adventurmentalism, Tender, Healing Soul Wounds, and Steel Leaves takes you deep into the minds of soldiers who live with the consequences of war every single day and for the rest of their lives.
+Tango on the Balcony, Embedded, Adventurmentalism, Tender, Healing Soul Wounds, and Steel Leaves takes you deep into the minds of soldiers who live with the consequences of war every single day and for the rest of their lives.
 See firsthand the pain combat experiencence as they strive to put their lives back together and the incredible resilience they demonstrate in overcoming the devastating effects of war, and, at times, their own actions.

 Who would have thought that two men from two opposing cultures – America and Vietnam – would come together despite the odds to take down a bigger enemy – Communism.
 Ride the Thunder: A Vietnam War Story of Victory and Betrayal will have you questioning who is a friend and who is an enemy in this real life tale of two friends on opposite sides of the fences.
 Feel the sadness, the struggle, the betrayal and even the camaraderie as two unlikely friends unite ironically on the battlefield.